 Severe cramping or pain in your belly

-Your doctor may order other tests that look at the stool for:
+Your healthcare provider may order other tests that look at the stool for:

 Lactoferrin or calprotectin, which are substances made by certain white blood cells

-Your doctor may also order a stool culture.
-For this test, bacteria in a stool sample are encouraged to grow in the lab so they can be seen.
+Your provider may also order a stool culture.
+For this test, bacteria in a stool sample are encouraged to grow in the lab to see if an infection is present.

-White blood cells in the stool may mean that you have inflammation in your gastrointestinal tract.
+White blood cells in the stool may mean that you have inflammation in your digestive tract.
 But a negative result doesn't rule out a problem.
 Some people with these illnesses don't have white blood cells in their stool.

-Your health care provider will give you a special container with a tightly fitting lid to place the stool sample in.
-If you aren't able to produce a stool sample, your doctor may collect a sample by inserting a swab into your rectum.
+Your healthcare provider will give you a special container with a tightly fitting lid to place the stool sample in.
+If you aren't able to produce a stool sample, your provider may collect a sample by inserting a swab into your rectum.

 Urine or toilet paper may contaminate the sample, affecting the results.
 Drinking milk can affect the results.

-You don't need to prepare for this test, but it's a good idea to tell the health care provider about other health problems you may have.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+You don't need to prepare for this test, but it's a good idea to tell the healthcare provider about other health problems you may have.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |